MiamiOH-CSE274/Portfolio/README.md

 * Consult with Dr. Brinkman on an alternative project

 I chose to do the Linked List Lab for the implementation of a List.
-Here is a link to my repository on github which includes the source code: https://github.com/MiamiOH-CSE274/04_Linked_List_Lab/tree/kojsmn
+Here is a link to my source code in my branch in Brinkman's repository on github: https://github.com/MiamiOH-CSE274/04_Linked_List_Lab/blob/kojsmn/LinkedList.ipp

 I also used a linked list as my data structure in the Shuffle project.
-Here is a link to my repository on github: https://github.com/MiamiOH-CSE274/Shuffle/tree/kojsmn At the bottom of my repository there is a video link which shows the Shuffle project working.
+Here is a link to my branch on Brinkman's repository: https://github.com/MiamiOH-CSE274/Shuffle/tree/kojsmn At the bottom of my repository there is a video link which shows the Shuffle project working.

 7 - Create an implementation of a Binary Search Tree